noursalama22/consulting_app_pailmail/README.md

 ## Description
 <a name="description"></a>
-"palmail - Consulting App" is a digital solution designed to streamline and simplify the process of managing incoming mail and tracking its status.
+"Palmail - Consulting App" is a digital solution designed to streamline and simplify the process of managing incoming mail and tracking its status.
 This system aims to replace traditional paper-based mail transactions with an efficient and user-friendly digital platform.

 ## Installation
 <a name="installation"></a>